wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 	- **Name**: The name of the HBase cluster or any name you prefer.
 	- **Driver**: Phoenix.
 This must match the driver name you created in the last procedure.
 	- **URL**: The URL is copied from your driver configuration.
 Make sure to user all lower case.
-	- **User name**: It can be any text. <!-- deleted by customization  Because you use VPN connectivity here, the user name is not used at all. -->
+	- **User name**: It can be any text.   Because you use VPN connectivity here, the user name is not used at all. 
 	- **Password**: It can be any text.

 	![HDInsight HBase Phoenix SQuirreL driver][img-squirrel-alias]